digitalgovlab/Fall2019/lesson-plans/lesson13.md

 - [Smart Cville](https://www.smartcville.com) - civic innovation in Charlottesville
 - [Code for Charlottesville](https://brigade.codeforamerica.org/brigades/Code-for-Charlottesville/) - data and technology for good in Charlottesville, working on projects

+__Jobs__
+- data journalism - *using data to tell stories and hold power accountable to people*
+- tech policy - *making decisions on how to regulate emerging digital technologies*
+- technology for NGOs, non-profits, governments - *using technology to help organizations operate at the maximum capacity*
+- tech for campaigns/movements - *using technology to help campaign for change*
+- tech researcher - *academic & think tank jobs studying the impacts of technology*
+- tech for ethical & sustainable businesses - *helping businesses with a commitment to ethics use technology & data for accountability*

 __Organizations In This Space__
 - Coding It Forward - *summer internships in tech in the federal government*
 - Impact Labs - *fellowships/summer internships in tech for good*